 The Department of Chemistry offers a research experience program for Princeton freshmen and sophomores during the summer of 2019.
 The program is supported through the Charles Henry Leach, II Endowment Fund for Student Research in the Sciences.

 Each student participates in an independent project directed by a member of the Princeton faculty.
 To gain an understanding of the scope of modern chemical research, participants will have daily contact with faculty, graduate students, advanced researchers (e.g., postdoctoral candidates), undergraduate majors, technical staff, etc., in formal seminars, informal meetings, and the laboratory setting.
 Weekly Leach Summer Scholar luncheon meetings include required safety training sessions, ethics training, special seminars, research seminars by rising senior chemistry majors and other chemistry-related activities.
 The program culminates with a research poster session.
 Each participant will design and present a poster describing his or her laboratory project and the research progress made during the program.

 The program runs for 9 weeks, from June 10, 2018 to August 9, 2019.
 Students must be present for the duration of the program.

 The eligible student must be an enrolled freshman or sophomore at Princeton University and have an interest in majoring in chemistry.

-An educational stipend is provided.
+An educational stipend of $5,500 is provided.
 Please refer to the information posted on the Blackboard application website.